4DModeller/4DM_Hackathon/_pages/practical_info.md

 #### Who can participate
 Anyone interested in Spatio-Temporal modelling.
 For the first hackathon in November 2023 an interest in Svalbard related problems is desired.
 Another 4DM hackathon is planned for spring 2024 with a broader perspective to further develop, extend and exploit the capabilities of 4DM.
 This will be in a global context.
-Some experience with R is desired.
+Some experience with R and GitHub is desired.

 <br />